RL08/TaskTracker/README.md

 TaskTracker is a web-based task management application designed to assist individuals in efficiently organizing their tasks and to-do lists.
 With its user-friendly interface, TaskTracker simplifies the process of managing tasks, helping users stay organized and productive.

+## Features
+1. Task creation and management: Allow users to create, edit, and delete tasks.
+Each task should include information such as the task name, status, priority level, and due date.
+2. Task lists: Allow users to create multiple lists to better organize their tasks, such as work, personal, shopping, and more.
+Each list should include information such as the list name, the lowest task status, the lowest task priority level, and the progress in terms of completed tasks.
+3. Priority Levels: Implement a priority system (low, medium, high) for tasks so users can easily identify and focus on important tasks.
+4. Status Levels: Implement a status system (not finished, in progress, completed) for tasks so that users can easily identify and focus on important tasks.
+5. Search and Filtering: Provide search functionality to help users quickly find specific tasks and lists.
+6. Persist data: Tasks and lists are persisted in the database.
+7. Authorization with JWT: Implement a secure user authentication system that requires users to enter their unique credentials (username, password) to access the application.
+Upon successful login, a JSON Web Token (JWT) is generated and sent to the client.
+This token contains user-specific information and cannot be manipulated.
+It is included in future requests to verify the user's identity and grant access to protected resources.
+8. Authenticate using Student Account: Implement a secure user authentication system that requires users to enter their student account information (username, password, email) to access the application.
+9. Authentication: TaskTracker has a user registration system.
+New users can provide necessary details such as username, password, and email, which are securely stored in the database.

+If you'd like to see examples of the features mentioned above, you can find them in [Example](https://github.com/RL08/TaskTracker/tree/main/Example/README.md).
 ## Getting Started
 Follow the instructions below to get started with TaskTracker on your local machine.